-\paragraph{Results} The complete results for the supervised learning task are presented in \cref{table:co_results_su}.
-Among the baselines, GIN achieves the best performance across most datasets.
-We attribute this to MPNNs' strong inductive bias, which aligns well with the structure of graph-based CO problems.
-DeepSet generally outperforms the MLP baseline, except for the \dataset{ER} graphs.
-This suggests that global information aggregation is beneficial for this task.
-Conversely, the GT performs poorly on some datasets.
-We hypothesize that this is due to the training difficulties associated with this task. \cref{table:co_results_unsupervised} shows the baseline results for unsupervised CO.
+\paragraph{Extended results}~ \autoref{tab:co_results_unsupervised} shows the baseline results for unsupervised CO across all three CO problems.
 We report the average objective value of solutions obtained by running the decoder on the model's output scores for test-set problem instances.
 Out of the four baselines, GIN performs best across all three CO problems, with some exceptions.
-As expected, the graph-based models GIN and GT generally perform better than MLP and DeepSet.
-One exception is graph coloring on the (very sparse) BA graphs, where DeepSet outperforms the other two models on both graph sizes.
-Note that our baselines do not utilize diffusion or other advanced architectures or techniques tailored explicitly for CO.
-Their performance is therefore much weaker compared to methods that do use them, e.g.\@ \citet{sanokowski2024diffusion, zhang2023let}.
+As expected, the graph-based models GIN and GT generally perform better than MLP and DeepSets.
+One exception is graph coloring on the (very sparse) BA graphs, where DeepSets outperforms the other two models across all graph sizes.
+Note that our baselines do not use diffusion models or other advanced architectures or techniques explicitly tailored for CO.
+Their performance is therefore much weaker than that of methods that do use them, e.g.\@ \citet{sanokowski2024diffusion, zhang2023let}.
 Also note that most learning-based methods currently cannot compete with exact solvers and some hand-crafted heuristics in terms of solution quality, but are often much quicker \citep{sun2023difusco, sanokowski2024diffusion, zhang2023let}.